smartin015/ph_scheduler/README.md

 TODO

-- [ ] Have scheduler read from two JSONs
-	user and date ranges
-	user and competencies
-- [ ] have quickstart turn Google Calendar info into scheduler-ready files
+- [ ] have quickstart turn Google Calendar info into availabilities.json
+- [ ] add some level of sanity / judgement / values to classes scheduling?